nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 Here, you can use the ssh command like so in order to log in to your remote server using your account name and password (get your account name and password [here](https://sdacs.ucsd.edu/~icc/index.php), I don't input a password because a later step allows you do skip doing so):

 <img src="./remoteconnect.png" >
-<figcaption> What your terminal should look like after sucessfully connecting </figcaption>
+What your terminal should look like after sucessfully connecting

 <br />
 <br />